r3f-cutter/r3f-cutter/README.md

 - Only one plane supported at present.
 Support for multiple planes will be added.
 - Caps use the same material as the original `mesh`.
 If a `mesh` uses an array of materials then it is capped using the first material from the list.
 - If the `mesh` is modified after it is initially clipped then the caps are not correctly recomputed.
 This needs to be fixed.
+- It might be useful to have an option to disable capping entirely and just use clipping.